lentinj/tp-compact-keyboard/module/README.md

 hid-lenovo-tpcompactkbd kernel module
 =====================================

-A module to handle the quirks of the keyboard transparently.
+A module to handle the quirks of both the USB and the bluetooth keyboards transparently.
 This will:-

 * Map all special functions to something useful
 * Enable Fn-Lock, and allow Fn-Esc to toggle